top of page

 Do you love working with children?
 Do you love the outdoors, nature, and hiking?
 Are you passionate about children's books, reading, and writing, and do you want to make learning fun for kids?
 How about combining your passions into a fun camp counselor opportunity?

 At Inspire Behavioral Learning, LLC, we are looking for teen camp counselors and college/university student camp counselors to intern for seasonal day camps.
-Interns learn to work with kids in grades K-5 in Call of the Wild Camps in Oakland, Berkeley, and Cupertino, CA. Our nature camps are for kids to hike, read, write, explore, learn, and play in forests of the Bay Area!
+Interns learn to work with kids in grades K-5 in Call of the Wild Camps in Oakland, Berkeley, Cupertino, and Vacaville, CA. Our nature camps are for kids to connect with nature, hike, read, write, explore, learn, and play in forests and nature sites of the Bay Area!

-Our ideal nature camp counselors are outgoing, friendly, dynamic, creative, fun, energetic, and dependable outdoor lovers who are eager to inspire and gain experience with elementary school kids.
+Our ideal nature camp counselor interns are outgoing, friendly, dynamic, creative, fun, energetic, and dependable outdoor lovers who are eager to inspire and gain experience with elementary school aged kids.
 The #1 preferred quality is eagerness and openness to learn and develop your skill set.
 Students interested in future careers in education and environmental science are encouraged to apply!

 SCHEDULE: